 Vaping has become very popular in recent years as more people try to give up smoking tobacco and are turning to vape instead.
-So it is not surprising that so many people ask can you vape on a plane.
+So it is not surprising that so many people ask whether you can vape on a plane.

 I am sorry to disappoint you but no, you cannot vape on a plane.
+Just like smoking on a plane, vaping on a plane is also banned.
 You can take it with you but you need to know where you can carry it otherwise it may be confiscated.

-Vaping on a plane is illegal in the US and many other countries and can carry stiff penalties.
-If you do vape then you could be prosecuted and banned from flying on that airline again.
+Vaping laws exist making it illegal to vape on a plane in the US, the UK, European Union countries and many other countries that can carry stiff penalties (up to USD4000 currently).
+If you do vape on a plane then you could be prosecuted and banned from flying on that airline again.

 Can vaping set off smoke alarms?